ediarum/ediarum.WEB/README.md

 * Martin Fechner

+Thanks to Theodor Costea for support and contribution

 ## What does it do?

 ediarum.WEB is an library for eXist-db (http://www.exist-db.org).
 It is tested with eXist-db versions 3.2.0, 4.6.1, and 5.2.0.